Important Things You Should Know Before Bringing a Cat Home

 7. If you don't want your sofa shredded, or your new Louis Vuitton bag ruined, invest in a scratching post.

-8. Catnip, and those little freeze-dried chicken nuggets are excellent tools for cat bribery and training.
+8. Catnip, and those little freeze-dried cat treats are excellent tools for cat bribery and training.

 9. Get pet insurance.
 We hope you won't need it, but like they always say, "It's better to be safe than sorry."